-7 The installer prompts you for the desired destination of the BES Server components.
+- 7. The installer prompts you for the desired destination of the BES Server components.
 The default location is C:\Program Files\BigFix Enterprise\BES Server, but you can specify a different location by clicking the Browse button.
-Once you've decided on the destination, click Next.

-8 The Server Properties dialog prompts you to enter a location for the BES Server web root folder.
+Once you have decided on the destination, click Next. - 8.
+The Server Properties dialog prompts you to enter a location for the BES Server web root folder (if different from the default).
 This is where downloaded files for the BES Clients will be stored.
+The default URL is also available for editing, should you wish to change it.